 Many of his poems adhere to the simple yet intricate nature of his solitary lifestyle.
 His poetry depicts a life of drinking wine and shining menial tasks in a philosophical light.

 After his seclusion, he became locally famous as a hermit and was sometimes visited by strangers who were seeking wisdom and insight.
-His poetry was revered by famous poets such as Li Bai, Du Fu, and Si Shi.
+The Chinese poet was revered by many other famous Chinese poets such as Li Bai, Du Fu, and Si Shi.

 Approximately 130 of his poems and essays have survived, most of which are available online.